The ‘Designated Data Protection Officer’ for Ryders Green Primary School is Sue Courtney-Donovan at Sips Education. Tel: 0121 296 3000

-NPD may share information about our pupils with third parties who promote the education or well-being of children in England by:
+The deparment may share information about our pupils from the NPD with third parties who promote the education or well-being of children in England by:

 The Department has robust processes in place to ensure the confidentiality of our data is maintained and there are stringent controls in place regarding access and use of the data.
 Decisions on whether DfE releases data to third parties are subject to a strict approval process and based on a detailed assessment of: